dazuma/toys/toys/docs/guide.md

 ### Disabling Argument Parsing

 Normally Toys handles parsing command line arguments for you.
-This makes writing tools easier, but also allows Toys to generate documentation automatically for flags and arguments.
+This makes writing tools easier, and also allows Toys to generate documentation automatically for flags and arguments.
 However, occasionally you'll not want Toys to perform any parsing, but just to give you the command line arguments raw.
-One common case is if your tool turns around and passes its arguments to another subprocess.
+One common case is if your tool turns around and passes its arguments verbatim to another subprocess.

 To disable argument parsing, use the `disable_argument_parsing` directive.
 This directive disables parsing and validation of flags and positional arguments.